isaiM6/CST438_Project01_Group6/README.md

 ### Project Description

 &nbsp;&nbsp;&nbsp;Our application uses the [open movie API](http://www.omdbapi.com/) in order to present the user with a user-friendly way to get reccomendations for movies.
-The application takes in basic title and year information from the user then displays that movie to the user.
+The application takes in basic title information from the user then displays that movie to the user.

 ### API link: